minjoong507/BM-DETR/README.md

 To install dependencies:

-We recommend creating conda environment and installing all the dependencies as follows:
+We recommend creating a conda environment and installing all the dependencies as follows:
 ```
 # create conda env
 conda create --name bm_detr python=3.9